Curriculum and Instruction

 Hours: 3

-This course will build capacity among preservice and inservice teachers to implement the Response to Intervention (RTI) framework with k-12 students who represent high incidence special education populations.
-Participants will describe ways to identify k-12 students with exceptional learning needs.
-In addition, preservice and inservice teachers will examine the RTI components of screening of students, monitoring student progress, providing evidence-based interventions.
+(Same As EDCB 519) This course will build capacity among students to implement the Response to Intervention framework in local and state education agencies.
+Participants will examine the RTI components of screening of students, monitoring student progress, providing evidence-based interventions and identifying students with special learning needs.

 EDCI 520 - Introduction to STEM Education